milktea/planet/README.md

 ### Running the tests

-Run the basic test suite with:
 ```
 make test
 ```
-or
+or run the basic test suite with:

 ```
 pytest -v planet/tests/
 ```